-- It is broad – includes essays, thesis or dissertation, research papers, and proposals.
+- It is broad – includes essays, a thesis or dissertation, research papers, and proposals.

 - This type of writing is dependent – very hard to be 100% original

-- It is universal – types and format of different academic papers are similar
+- It is universal – the types and formats of different academic papers are similar

 - Game words – mind not only what you write, but also why, when, and how you write it

-- It is systematic – follows a continous and unique process
+- It is systematic – follows a continuous and unique process

 - Descriptive texts (most basic)